electricherd/audiobookfinder/README.md

 * making a library ([adbflib](https://electricherd.github.io/audiobookfinder/adbflib/index.html) as the main part of the program)

 ### Changes:
+* adapted all to more lucid imports (in stable Rust now)
-* finally try ssh connection to found addresses (own ip/server found, but still a [thrussh](https://www.google.de/url?q=https://pijul.org/thrussh/&sa=U&ved=0ahUKEwiBmqnl2I7aAhVD0xQKHb2DCV4QFggUMAA&usg=AOvVaw0hRK-lIPzabrl2u5VQj4fj)  connecting issues, not clear why)
+* finally try ssh connection to addresses found (own ip/server found, but still a [thrussh](https://www.google.de/url?q=https://pijul.org/thrussh/&sa=U&ved=0ahUKEwiBmqnl2I7aAhVD0xQKHb2DCV4QFggUMAA&usg=AOvVaw0hRK-lIPzabrl2u5VQj4fj)  connecting issues, not clear why)
 * corrected mdns thread to add found ip addresses, not before
 * more documentation on usage, also including information from `Cargo.toml` data directly
 * replaced [id3](https://github.com/jameshurst/rust-id3) with [taglib](https://github.com/ebassi/taglib-rust/) (more external libs, but many more available media tags).
 Unfortunately it took me quite some time to find some strange difference (didn't work) between [crates.io](https://crates.io/crates/taglib) and original [github.com](https://github.com/ebassi/taglib-rust/) version, so I had to use the git pull rather than the convenient crate.io dependency usage in `Cargo.toml`.